Penwasciz Health Careers Program

 - Be a Junior or Senior high school student and maintain a 2.5 GPA throughout the year.

-- Attend one 5 hour orientation session (held in October) and one 2-hour session per week during the academic year.
-All sessions are held after school hours.
+- Attend one full day orientation session (held on a Monday or Tuesday in October) and one 2-hour session per week during the academic year.

-- Assume responsibility for assignments and report promptly.
+- Assume responsibility for assignments and report promptly at beginning of shift.

 - Only 2 absences allowed during program.